Meet1995/biomedical-ner-relationship-classification/README.md

 # UMLS augmented biomedical-ner and relationship-classification model

-This repository contains code and data for a natural language processing project.
-The project includes notebooks for experiments on data parsing, preprocessing, named entity recognition (NER), and relation extraction (REL).
-The code is organized into the following directory structure:
+This project contains code for training and evaluating various named entity recognition (NER) and relation extraction models.

+## File Structure

+The file structure of this project is as follows:

-- `data`: This directory contains the data used in the project, including an annotation guideline and a README file.
+- `data`: This directory contains the annotation guidelines in the `ADE_Annotation_Guideline_final.pdf` file.
-    - `ADE_Annotation_Guideline_final.pdf`: This is a PDF file containing the annotation guideline for the project.
-It describes how the data was annotated and provides instructions for annotating new data.
+- `notebooks`: This directory contains all Jupyter notebooks used in the project.

-- `notebooks`: This directory contains Jupyter notebooks for running the experiments.
-It includes a subdirectory called `experiments`, which contains the notebooks organized by task.
-Here are brief descriptions of the notebooks:
+    - `data_prep`: This directory contains notebooks used for preparing the data for training the models.
-    - `data-parser.ipynb`: This notebook is used to parse the data used in the project.
-It includes code for cleaning, normalizing, and transforming the data into a format that can be used in downstream tasks.
+        - `data-parser.ipynb`: This notebook contains code for parsing the raw data files.
-    - `data-prep-baseline.ipynb`: This notebook is used to prepare the data for use in a baseline NER model.
-It includes code for splitting the data into training and testing sets, generating features for the model, and performing other preprocessing steps.
+        - `data-prep-baseline.ipynb`: This notebook contains code for preparing the data for training the baseline NER model.
-    - `data-prep-flair.ipynb`: This notebook is used to prepare the data for use in a NER model that uses Flair embeddings.
-It includes code for generating embeddings, splitting the data, and performing other preprocessing steps.
+        - `data-prep-flair.ipynb`: This notebook contains code for preparing the data for training the Flair-based NER model.
+        - `umls-data-augmentation.ipynb`: This notebook contains code for augmenting the training data using UMLS concepts.
+    - `experiments`: This directory contains notebooks used for experimenting with different models and hyperparameters.
+    - `models`: This directory contains notebooks used for training the models.
+        - `ner`: This directory contains notebooks used for training the NER models.
+            - `baseline`: This directory contains notebooks used for training the baseline NER model.
-    - `ner-baseline.ipynb`: This notebook is used to train and evaluate a baseline NER model.
-It includes code for initializing the model, training it on the training data, and evaluating its performance on the testing data.
+                - `ner-baseline.ipynb`: This notebook contains code for training the baseline NER model.
+            - `lstm-crf`: This directory contains notebooks used for training the LSTM-CRF NER models.
-    - `ner-lstm-crf.ipynb`: This notebook is used to train and evaluate a NER model that uses an LSTM-CRF architecture.
-It includes code for initializing the model, training it on the training data, and evaluating its performance on the testing data.
+                - `ner-lstm-crf.ipynb`: This notebook contains code for training the LSTM-CRF NER model.
+                - `ner-lstm-crf-umls-augmented.ipynb`: This notebook contains code for training the LSTM-CRF NER model with UMLS-augmented data.
+                - `ner-lstm-crf-umls-augmented-weight_exp.ipynb`: This notebook contains code for training the LSTM-CRF NER model with UMLS-augmented data and weight experimentation.
+            - `transformer-crf`: This directory contains notebooks used for training the Transformer-CRF NER models.
-    - `ner-transformer-crf.ipynb`: This notebook is used to train and evaluate a NER model that uses a Transformer-CRF architecture.
-It includes code for initializing the model, training it on the training data, and evaluating its performance on the testing data.
+                - `ner-transformer-crf.ipynb`: This notebook contains code for training the Transformer-CRF NER model.
+                - `ner-transformer-crf-augmented.ipynb`: This notebook contains code for training the Transformer-CRF NER model with UMLS-augmented data.
-    - `preprocessing.ipynb`: This notebook is used to perform general preprocessing on the data.
-It includes code for tokenizing the text, converting it to lowercase, and removing stop words.
+                - `ner-transformer-crf-augmented-weight_exp.ipynb`: This notebook contains code for training the Transformer-CRF NER model with UMLS-augmented data and weight experimentation.
+        - `relation_extractor`: This directory contains notebooks used for training the relation extraction models.
-    - `rel-baseline.ipynb`: This notebook is used to train and evaluate a baseline REL model.
-It includes code for initializing the model, training it on the training data, and evaluating its performance on the testing data.
+            - `rel-baseline.ipynb`: This notebook contains code for training the baseline relation extraction model.
-    - `rel-flair-embeddings.ipynb`: This notebook is used to train and evaluate a REL model that uses Flair embeddings.
-It includes code for generating embeddings, initializing the model, training it on the training data, and evaluating its performance on the testing data.
+            - `rel-flair.ipynb`: This notebook contains code for training the Flair-based relation extraction model.
+- `README.md`: This file, containing the project overview and file structure.

+## Usage

+Clone this repository and run the Jupyter notebooks in the order specified by their directory names.
+Note that some notebooks may require additional dependencies, which can be installed using the provided `requirements.txt` file.